MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 For the successful execution of the task, we need to enable administrators to access the Azure Database for MySQL Server from the IP Address of the automation agent.

-By selecting auto-detect you can automatically add a firewall exception for the range of possible IP addresses of automation agents, ​or you can specify the range explicitly.
+By selecting auto-detect, you can automatically add a firewall exception for the range of possible IP addresses of automation agents, ​or you can explicitly specify the range.

 Accepted values:

-- `AutoDetect` This auto-detects the automation agent's public IP address.
+- `AutoDetect` to auto-detect the automation agent's public IP address.
-- `IPAddressRange` This explicitly specifies the IP address range to configure.
+- `IPAddressRange` to explicitly specify the IP address range to configure.
 Set the IP address range using the `StartIpAddress` and `EndIpAddress` parameters.

-Note: These values are case-sensitive.
+**Note**: These values are case-sensitive.
 <!-- :::editable-content-end::: -->
 <br>